 About Summer Programs

 DigiPen Academy’s Summer Programs offer exciting learning experiences for students of ages 7-18.
 Under the encouraging guidance of our talented teaching staff, students learn, create and collaborate on hands-on projects in video game programming, art and animation, game design, engineering, and music and sound design.
-Each program is more than your average summer camp.
 By promoting teamwork and personal expression while reinforcing core academic subjects like math, physics, art and writing, students learn valuable lifelong skills in STEAM.

 About Studio Programs